 But as a beta user of that software, we looked at our record collections.
 At the time I had 10,000 records, physical vinyl, and I was like, “How on earth am I going to get all these records into MP3?”
 And that was part of the reason why beatport.com exists.
 And so we built a website and we started calling labels and asking if they would allow us to sell MP3s on the internet.
 And this was like 2001, so they told us, “No,” like everyone said, “No,” for two years.
 And then finally the technology started to catch up and people started to say, “Yes.”
 And next thing you know, I was running a tech company that was beatport.com from a DJ.
 So that’s sort of how I made that transition.

 Becky Flint: That is so cool.
 So I think later in your career, you also run a company related to music and FinTech, right?
 So it’s like a carrier experience from one to the other.
-Now, you’ve gone through multiple companies’ different slices, when do you think… Our topic is about portfolio management, so when do you think a company started to need portfolio management?
+Now, you’ve gone through multiple companies’ different slices.
+Our CPO Series topic is about portfolio management, so when do you think a company and a Chief Product Officer starts to need portfolio management?
 And we can start from there.

 I remember there’s this breaking point for a head of product.
 Right around seven or eight teams, you just can’t remember what everybody’s doing.
 You can’t keep it all in your head.
 And so when you get to seven or eight teams, I feel like you’re going to need to change your processes and you’re going to need to think more in terms of… You’re going to have to elevate and not be in the details of what everybody’s doing.
 You have to start thinking about them like a portfolio.
 And a lot of product leaders I’ve met, they break, they stop being effective in that seven to 10 team range.
 And then it happens again around 20, 25 teams in my experience.